medieval-source-book/jekyll-site/_texts/sant_jordi_underneath_my_forehead.md

 pdf: /assets/pdf/sant_jordi_underneath_my_forehead.pdf
 textauthor: Jordi di Sant Jordi
 languages: [catalan]
-regions: [western_europe]
 periods: [15th_century]
 textcollections: [gender-sex-sensuality, love-songs]
 sdr: https://purl.stanford.edu/druid
 image: /assets/img/text/sant_jordi_underneath_my_forehead.jpg
 thumb: /assets/img/text/sant_jordi_underneath_my_forehead-thumb.jpg
-imagesource: |
+imagesource: ""
+fulltext: ""
+---
  Initial P: A Man Speaking to Four Youths and A Man Placing a Ring on a Woman's Hand, Getty Museum Ms. Ludwig XIV 6 (83.MQ.165), fol.
 205v, about 1290–1310 [Public Domain]
-fulltext: |

----
 ## Introduction to the Source
 <p>This poem is a <em>unicum</em> copied in Zaragoza, Biblioteca de la Universidad de Zaragoza, MS 210, fol.
 98v-99r (the <em>Cançoner de Saragossa</em>).
 The manuscript has been digitized <a href="http://zaguan.unizar.es/record/535?ln=en">here</a>.
 It contains a compilation of Catalan verse dating to 1461-1462.
 It is the oldest known manuscript to transmit Ausiàs March’s poetry, and an important witness to the transmission of the poetry of several other authors, including Pere Torroella and Lleonard de Sors.</p>
 ## Introduction to the Text